 - Set mixer taps to cold — Mixer taps can use hot water without you even knowing it, as the hot water will flow into the pipes automatically if it’s not set to cold.

 - Wrap your hot water cylinder and pipe — Pre-2002 electric hot water cylinders aren't well insulated and should have a cylinder wrap.
 You should also insulate the first metre of hot water pipe coming off your cylinder.
-Cylinder wraps cost around $60 and pipe insulation is about $5 a metre from hardware stores.
+Cylinder wraps cost around $60 and pipe insulation is about $5 a metre from hardware stores – but this can save you around $150 a year on your energy bills so will pay itself off in under a year.
 Note that you can't put a cylinder wrap on a gas hot water system.

 Choose efficient appliances that use hot water